The CAOS Mediation Training Course

 The CAOS Mediation Training Course trains mediators in an approach which acknowledges this.

-Please note: Our Mediation Training Course does not involve Shuttle Mediation which we do not practice as an approach to mediation.
+Please note: Our Mediation Training Course does not involve Shuttle Mediation which we do not practise as an approach to mediation.

 The trainers were extremely well organised and each day there was a careful balance of activities which progressively built on the previous session’s work.
 The sessions varied, but they were characterised by intensity, warmth and at times, a good deal of laughter.